 5. Recognize that you won’t get all Six done every day.

 This last point is huge for my Type-A personality.
 Becoming a mom has

 helped forced me abandon start to let go of my sense of failure when I don’t get everything on my to-do list accomplished.
 The reality is that there are days where all Six won’t get done.
-And Mary Kay herself talked about not beating yourself up, but putting the leftover items at the top of tomorrow’s Daily Six and moving forward.
+And Mary Kay herself talked about not beating yourself up, but putting the leftover items at the top of tomorrow’s Daily 6 list of priorities and moving forward.
 Whether it was kiddo-craziness, work emergencies, sheer laziness or just life happening, everything won’t always get done.
 Tomorrow is a perfect day to hit re-set and start over fresh.